 9. Convenient Access Points

 Install doors or openings for easy access, both for you and the chickens.
-I made mine wide enough to fit a wheelbarrow, making cleaning a breeze!
+I made mine wide enough to fit a wheelbarrow, making cleaning a breeze.
+Check out these cutest coop ideas for more inspiration on functional design.

 10. Design a Themed Coop